 Arthritic joint pain is so common that it can affect up to 1 in 5 of adult dogs.
 Aging definitely contributes to this condition because as your dog gets older, the cartilage in her joints begins to wear down and become thin.
 Since this cartilage serves to protect and cushion the bones of the joint, this results in friction of the bones which causes inflammation and pain.

-The most common joints in a dog’s body affected by osteoarthritis are lower back, hips, knees, shoulders, wrists and ankles.
+The most common joints in a dog’s body affected by osteoarthritis are lower back, hips, knees, and shoulders.
 Arthritic joint pain can also occur in younger dogs, resulting from an old injury.

 With your precious pet’s advancing years, you can imagine that her symptoms can become quite painful if left untreated, even leading to personality changes and aggression.
 But luckily, we humans have fine-tuned arthritic relief for our pets.
 There are some very effective treatments available for dog joint pain relief and if your veterinarian is familiar with your dog and her history, he or she will likely recommend one to you.